10 Important Qualities of a Good Mother!

 Part of being a good mom involves being patient and calm.

-This motherhood quality is a BIG one and one that I feel is a constant work in progress—at least for me.
+This motherhood quality is a big one, and I feel it is a constant work in progress—at least for me.

-There is so much going on all the time, that being patient with our children is something we aren’t always ready and willing to be.
+There is so much going on that we aren’t always ready and willing to be patient with our children.

-- Allowing them to finish chores and activities at their pace.
+• Allowing them to finish chores and activities at their own pace.

-In essence, learning to take a deep breath, cool down, and come back to the situation at hand will help us work on this important “good motherhood quality.”
+Learning to take a deep breath, cool down, and return to the situation will help us work on this critical “good motherhood quality.”

 3. Role Model

-One of the best qualities of a good mother is one that teaches by example.
+One of the best qualities of a good mother is teaching by example.

 Being a good role model for our children is the best lesson we can ever teach.
 The “do as I say, not as I do” approach isn’t effective.

-Simple actions such as eating healthy, being kind to others, and exercising are all examples of things kids learn by watching us do.
+These are just a few simple examples of things kids learn by watching us do.

 4. Consistent